Asif-newaz/my-essentials/essential-links.md

 ## Get the Animation effect on the website
 ### Animate.css
 Animate.css is a library of ready-to-use, cross-browser animations for use in your web projects.
 Great for emphasis, home pages, sliders, and attention-guiding hints.
 [Link;](https://animate.style/)

+### Easing functions
+Easing functions specify the rate of change of a parameter over time.
+This page helps you choose the right easing function.
+[Link;](https://easings.net/)

+### Cubic Bezier
+It can be used to bring any cubic bezier effect.
+[Link;](https://cubic-bezier.com/#.22,.56,.84,.47)
 ||---$$$---$$$---$$$---||